iomesh/docs/docs/installation/install-and-setup-iomesh.md

 ## Quick Installation Guide

-Installation script varies for different OS distributions.
+Choose the right script to execute according to your OS distribution.

 > **_NOTE_: Helm3 would be installed automatically if it is not founded.**